ulbmuenster/invenio-oaipmh-scythe/.github/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with [bug][bug-issues] and [help wanted][help-wanted-issues] is open to whoever wants to implement it.
+Anything tagged with [bug and help wanted][bug-issues-help-wanted] is open to whoever wants to implement it.

 ### Implement Features

 Look through the GitHub issues for features.
-Anything tagged with [feature][feature-issues] and [help wanted][help-wanted-issues] is open to whoever wants to implement it.
+Anything tagged with [feature and help wanted][feature-issues-help-wanted] is open to whoever wants to implement it.

 ### Write Documentation

-oaipmh-scythe could always use more documentation, whether as part of the official oaipmh-scythe docs, in docstrings, or even on the web in blog posts, articles, and such.
+`oaipmh-scythe` could always use more documentation, whether as part of the official `oaipmh-scythe` docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback